Explore scholarship opportunities for current undergraduate students.

 Provides a scholarship valued at 20% of tuition and fees for the employees of Michigan Nonprofit Association (MNA) member organizations.
 This scholarship is available for degree seeking students and can be used for undergraduate and graduate programs.

 Provides scholarship support for tuition only to the IRS-dependent children, spouses, other qualified adults (OQA) and IRS-dependent of OQA of regular part-time and full-time staff and faculty at the University of Michigan-Dearborn (50% appointment or higher).
 The 50% tuition scholarship is restricted to first time undergraduate study.
-The application process is through the Office of Admissions and Orientation.
+The application process is through the Office of Undergraduate Admissions.
 Participants in this program must meet all admission and eligibility requirements of the University in effect at the time of enrollment.

 At least two scholarships will be awarded to students who successfully complete the City Year Detroit experience.
 The scholarship awards up to $5,350 and is matched with AmeriCorps funds.
 The award is for up to two years (four semesters).
 Students must be pursuing an undergraduate or graduate degree.
 Recipients are expected to enroll full-time (less than full-time enrollment awards will be prorated).
-Submit City Year documentation to the Director of Admissions and Orientation (1145 University Center).
+Submit City Year documentation to the Office of Financial Aid & Scholarships.